Resize Text: |

 • grandparent

-Doctors in reduced practice can apply for lower CME requirements and lower-fee PC.
+Q2.
+How can I apply for reduced practice (with lower CME requirements and lower-fee PC)?

 (A) Steps to apply for Lower CPE Requirements